-The Diia mobile application was introduced two months before the Portal, in February 2020.
-The first user-friendly eServices contained in the Diia mobile application are nine digital documents (i.e., electronic driver licence, electronic vehicle registration document (vehicle technical passport), Ukrainian ID (ID card), Ukrainian passports for traveling abroad, student ID, car insurance, individual tax number, birth certificate and internally displaced persons certificate), digital COVID-19 certificate and international COVID-19 certificate (which is mutually recognisable with all EU countries).
-Moreover, the Diia mobile application offers the following eServices: obtaining information about traffic violations tickets and paying for them, as well as information about the user's administrative debts and payment for them directly using the Diia mobile app.
-On 8 February 2022, the MDT unveiled new eServices on the Diia application: change of place of residence; criminal record certificate; sharing of a technical passport for a vehicle (done via QR code); financial assistance for internally displaced people (IDPs); and a polling function through which Ukrainians have the opportunity to express an opinion via polls organized by government authorities in Diia.
-In total, more than 14 million of Ukrainians use the Diia mobile application.
+The Diia mobile application was introduced two months before the portal, in February 2020.
+The first user-friendly eServices contained in the Diia mobile application are eleven digital documents: electronic driver licence; electronic vehicle registration document (vehicle technical passport); Ukrainian ID (ID card); Ukrainian passports for traveling abroad; student ID; car insurance; individual tax number; birth certificate and internally displaced persons certificate; digital COVID-19 certificate and international COVID-19 certificate (which is mutually recognisable with all EU countries).

+Moreover, the Diia mobile application offers the following eServices: obtaining information about traffic violations tickets and paying them, as well as information about the user's administrative debts and paying them directly using the Diia mobile app.
+Among other digital services available on the Diia app are: change of place of residence; criminal record certificate; sharing of a technical passport for a vehicle (done via QR code); financial assistance for internally displaced people (IDPs); a polling function through which Ukrainians have the opportunity to express an opinion via polls organized by government authorities; paying taxes for private entrepreneurs; and information about court decisions.
+As of March 2023, 18.6 millions of Ukrainians in total use both the Diia mobile application and portal.